Oasis at Death Valley: Borax Museum

 The Borax Museum is located at The Ranch at Death Valley.
 The museum features borax mining tools and equipment of the Pacific Coast Borax Company, models of twenty-mule team wagon trains, pioneer artifacts and mineral specimens.
+It was constructed in 1883 by Francis "Borax" Smith, founder of the Pacific Coast Borax Company.
+It originally stood in 20-Mule Team Canyon where it served as an office, bunk house, and ore-checking station.
+In 1954 the building was moved to Furnace Creek Ranch to serve as a museum.